dcao/wordsmith/README.md

 # wordsmith

-is a forthcoming prose-checking tool, with the following goals:
+is a forthcoming prose-checking tool written in C, which will follow the following design goals:

-  - Be fast.
-SAX-style parsing/error-reporting/etc. Avoid lots of copying.
+  - Be fast. wordsmith will use the hyperscan regex library

-  - Allow for user customization by providing a kit to "build-your- own-prose-checker," ideally like so:

-    ```rust
-    fn main() {
-        wordsmith! {
-            parsers: [txt, md, org];
-            linters: [proselint, like-check, sentence-complexity];
-        }
-    }
+  - Be simple.
+No complex config files.
+Prose-checking rules should follow a relatively simple syntax:

     ```

-    (impl note: parsers/ mod, linters/ mod)
+    [name?] type [severity?] [message?] payload
+    ```

+    Example usage:

+    ```
+    $ cat text.txt | ws --rules $(cat rules.txt) --ext ext2/*.c
+    ```

+  - Be extensible. wordsmith is written in C to enable fast compilation via C. Thus, we can, at runtime, compile C extensions and include them.